Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746099386472/3bab11a7-2b1f-42fa-9034-e1d871512d5a.png align="center")

-**git branch** - allows you to view the branch that you’re currently working on.In this case,it’s a master branch and the star pointer that you’re seeing is the HEAD which is currently pointing to master branch.
+**git branch** - allows you to **view the branch that you’re currently working on**.In this case,it’s a master branch and the **star pointer that you’re seeing is the HEAD** which is currently pointing to master branch.

 1. **Create a new branch in the git repo, use**

 **git branch** - **creating a new feature branch,** followed by the branch name.
 Let’s add a subtraction functionality to the calculator app.
-This **only creates a new branch without switching to the new branch,** and you’re still on your master branch only as you can see below.
+This **only creates a new branch without switching to the new branch,** and you’re still on your master branch(HEAD) only as you can see below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746099758117/e2beae91-b983-4fe8-ba16-86b5d86cb3f9.png align="center")